Fyustorm/mInetiface/README.md

 The intensity is then calculated by taking the highest score from the 4 categories.

 ## Config
-Ingame config has been discarded to make it easy to maintain multiple versions of the mod for **Fabric** and **Forge**
+Ingame config has been discarded to make it easy to maintain multiple versions of the mod for **Fabric** and **Forge**.

-You can still edit the configuration while playing by editing the config file directly from your config folder :
+You can download the [config editor](https://github.com/Fyustorm/mInetiface-config/releases/latest) or edit the configuration manually.

+Config file location :
 _<minecraft_folder>_**/config/minetiface.config**

 Changes to the file are automatically applied.
 You don't need to reload your game.